HL7-DaVinci/test-ehr/README.md

 First, change the `use_oauth` flag to `true` to turn on security.
 Then set the `client_id`, `client_secret`, and `oauth_token` fields.

-If using Keycloak and following the [CRD](https://github.com/mcode/CRD) guide, the `client_id` and `oauth_token` fields can be left as default.
+If using Keycloak and following the [REMS Admin](https://github.com/mcode/rems-admin) guide, the `client_id` and `oauth_token` fields can be left as default.
 The `client_secret` can be found with the following steps:

-1. Open the keycloak admin console (http://localhost:8180/auth) and log in
+1. Open the Keycloak admin console (http://localhost:8180/auth) and log in
 2. Open the ClientFhirServer, then the `clients` tab, and click `app-token`.
 3. Click on the `Credentials` tab, use the `regenerate secret` option if needed.
 4. Copy the client secret into the properties file under `client_secret`

-Finally, ensure that the [request generator](https://github.com/mcode/crd-request-generator) has the correct username and password in the `properties.json` file.
-If following the CRD guide, this will be one of the users created when setting up Keycloak.
+Finally, ensure that the [request generator](https://github.com/mcode/request-generator) has the correct username and password in the `properties.json` file.
+If following the REMS Admin guide, this will be one of the users created when setting up Keycloak.

 ## Server endpoints